wp-plugins/wp-profitshare/readme.txt

 == Screenshots ==

-1. Pagina de setari ale pluginului.
-2. Pagina de afisare a conversiilor si castigului curent.
-3. Pagina unde sunt inregistrate toate linkurile convertite prin intermediul pluginului.
-4. Informatii utile, noutati din blogul Profitshare si sectiunea de intrebari si raspunsuri frecvente
-5. Pagina de configurare a cuvintelor cheie
+1. The plugin settings page.
+2. The conversions and current earnings page.
+3. The page where all the plugin converted links are listed.
+4. Useful information, news from the Profitshare blog and FAQ.
+5. The keyword configuration page.

 == Changelog ==
 = 1.0 =
 Stable release for affiliates.

 = 1.1 =
-Now you can convert the links also in comments section.
-Keywords replacement with advanced tooltip
+Now you can also convert the links from your comments section.
+Keywords replacement with advanced tooltip.

+= 1.2 =
+WP Profitshare for Bulgaria release.
+Small bug fixing.